 Funds raised through the sale of these materials will support the REAL Deal and REAL’s other environmental projects in our community, and create jobs and volunteer opportunities.

 What is the Environment Centre about?

-85 William Street is also the base for REAL’s other environmental programs, such as home energy assessments..
-We are a registered OES electronics recycling depot, and accept a number of other waste materials for reuse or recycling on site (mentioned earlier on this page.)
-We have printed information, rain barrels for sale, a native garden, a community garden, a demonstration rain water garden, an environmental mural and junk art on our outside wall.
+85 William Street is also the base for REAL’s other environmental programs, such as home energy assessments.
+We are a registered EPRA electronics recycling depot, and accept a number of other waste materials for reuse or recycling on site (mentioned earlier on this page.)
+We have printed information, rain barrels for sale, a native garden, a community garden, an environmental mural and junk art on our outside wall.
 A demonstration solar wall was installed in March 2015.
-Soon a compost demonstration area will be built next to our community garden.
+We have established a compost demonstration site next to our community garden, and will begin selling composters in 2022.
+In 2019 we started a monarch butterfly/pollinator garden.
+Our Tool Library opened in October 2021.
 More features will be added as we are able.
 Workshops are also offered periodically – check the home page or our Facebook page for notices.
 Read more about the Environment Centre.